-One of the most common personal finance questions out there is whether you should rent or buy your home.
+One of the most common personal finance questions out there — and an age-old dilemma — is renting vs buying.
 Its frequency comes from the lack of a straightforward answer.
-Unlike clearer debates such as credit cards vs debit cards — where most people agree credit cards hold most advantages — renting vs buying does not have a clear-cut a winner.
+Unlike clearer debates such as credit cards vs. debit cards — where most people agree credit cards hold most advantages — renting vs. buying does not have a clear-cut winner.
 The answer depends on your particular situation.

 Below we’ll walk through the pros and cons of each option, which hopefully will help you make the right decision for you.